 View from the Rusty Cliffs trail, as we follow the

 old pioneer road.

-||Getting there: From St. George Blvd (the
+Getting there, Pioneer Hills trailhead: From St. George Blvd (the

 main drag), head north on Main Street (towards the "Dixie"